puppeteer/puppeteer/docs/index.md

 > [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
 > Puppeteer runs in
 > [headless](https://developer.chrome.com/articles/new-headless/)
-> mode by default, but can be configured to run in full (non-headless)
+> mode by default, but can be configured to run in full ("headful")
 > Chrome/Chromium.

 #### What can I do?